HongVince/4TH-PROJECT-SQL-Video-Games/README.md

 ### 1) Genre and Game Titles

+Conducting analysis on the dataset of different genres and titles to gauge the trendiest genre, and which publisher produces the most.

 ### 2) Publishers and their Developers

+Identifying the various developers associated with each publisher will shed light into the market share a particular publisher owns.

 ### 3) The Release Year

+The release year of a title provides important insight such as

 ## Approaches Used